 “He makes me to lie down in green pastures; He leads me beside the still waters.”
 Psalm 23:2

-Not long ago, a dear friend forwarded a video link created by a relatively well-known Bible historian and pastor named Ray Vander Laan.
-In the video, Pastor Vander Laan leads a group of people on a hike through Jerusalem’s sparse countryside while he explains what certain Scriptures mean.
+Not long ago, a well-known and respected Bible historian and pastor named Ray Vander Laan produced a series of videos explaining Bible history and illustrating their meanings as he led groups of people around Israel.
+In one video, we see him and his group hiking through Jerusalem’s sparse countryside while he explains Psalm 23.
 He finally stops and points out all the narrow dirt paths crossing the hillsides.
 The paths are where the local shepherds herd their sheep.
-It’s here the good pastor explains what Psalm 23:2 means, and it hit home for me in a way I didn’t expect.
+It is here the good pastor explains the second verse of Psalm 23.

 Western Green Pastures